 It is annoying how I can remember things incorrectly.
 I attended a church youth group back when I was a young teenager because my best friend did (65 years ago!).
-Somewhere in there I heard the story of the “Woman Taken in Adultery” and came away vaguely believing she was Mary Magdalene… and that she was also the “Sinning Woman with Ointment” because of the seven devils thing…Made sense to me.
+Somewhere in there I heard the story of the “Woman Taken in Adultery” and came away vaguely believing she was Mary Magdalene because of the seven devils thing…surely one of the devils was adultery… and that she was also the “Sinning Woman with Ointment” because of the weeping…Made sense to me.

 Then one day, maybe 30 years ago, I tried to look up the “Woman Taken in Adultery” story and searched through my Mary Magdalene books.
 Nothing.
 Next I pulled out my Harper’s Bible Dictionary (pre-google) and eventually found the story listed under “Women.”
 I was shocked to find that the “woman taken in adultery” was not Mary Magdalene but was another anonymous woman.[i]
 I went back to reread the adulteress story.

 John 8: 3-11 And the scribes and Pharisees brought unto him a woman taken in adultery; and when they had set her in the midst, They say unto him, Master, this woman was taken in adultery, in the very act.
 Now Moses in the law commanded us, that such should be stones: but what sayest though?
 This they said, tempting him, that they might have to accuse him.
 But Jesus…said unto them, He that is without sin among you, let him cast a stone at her…And they which heard it being convicted by their own conscience, went out one by one, beginning at the eldest, even unto the last; and Jesus was left alone, and the woman standing in the midst.
 When Jesus…saw none but the woman, he said unto her, Woman, where are those thine accusers?
 Hath no man condemned thee?
 She said, No man, Lord.
 And Jesus said unto her, Neither do I condemn thee; go and sin no more.